Clubs & Activities

 WIND ENSEMBLE Mrs. D’Aleo (Wednesday)

 Wind Ensemble is an auditioned group of band students in 7th and 8th grade.
 The ensemble includes all woodwind, brass and percussion instruments and performs high quality, challenging band music.
 Students who are selected will rehearse every Wednesday afternoon.
 This ensemble will perform at concerts throughout the year.

 The Yearbook Staff produces “Highlights”, our Henry James yearbook.
 Students work on design, layout, content, editing, and photography through the end of March, preparing the book for publication.
 Delivery and distribution of the yearbook happens in June.
-The yearbook committee meets from 2:20 PM until 3:40 PM every Thursday after school.
+The yearbook committee meets on Fridays after school.
 Additional meetings will be scheduled as deadlines approach.